Pedro DeBrito

-Pedro Gomes DeBrito (May 25, 1959 – July 5, 2014) was a soccer player who played as a midfielder.
+Pedro Guilherme DeBrito (May 25, 1959 – July 5, 2014) was a soccer player who played as a midfielder.
 His career took him through multiple U.S. leagues including the North American Soccer League, Major Indoor Soccer League, American Soccer League and the National Professional Soccer League.
 Born in Portuguese Cape Verde, he earned one cap with the United States national team in 1983.

 College

 DeBrito, a native of Cape Verde, moved with his family to Portugal when he was nine.
 His family then moved to the U.S. when he was fifteen.
 After high school, he attended the University of Connecticut.
 He played as a forward on the men's soccer team and finished his four seasons with 43 goals and 59 assists.
 He holds the school's career assists record and, as of July 2014, is fifth on the career goals list.
 In 1981, UConn defeated Alabama A&M 2–1 to win the NCAA Men's Soccer Championship.
 He was a 1980 Honorable Mention and 1981 First Team All American honors.
 The University of Connecticut inducted DeBrito into the school's Athletic Hall of Fame in 1999.
 He was inducted into the Connecticut Soccer Hall of Fame in the Class of 2000.

 DeBrito was one of 22 college players to be part of the 40-40 club, having both 40 goals and 40 assists in their college career.